Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_c2d_sample`

   This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_c2d_sample.c) receives incoming cloud-to-device (C2D) messages invoked from the Azure IoT Hub.
 It will successfully receive up to 5 messages sent from the service.
-If a timeout occurs of while waiting for a message, the sample will exit.
+If a timeout occurs while waiting for a message, the sample will exit.
 X509 self-certification is used.

   To send C2D messages, select your device's Message to Device tab in your Azure IoT Hub.
 Enter a message in the Message Body and select Send Message.